Invariant quantile regression for heterogeneous environments: Introduction

-Beyond the ICP method, a substantial line of work grounded in the invariance principle \citep{ghassami2017learning,rothenhausler2019causal,rothenhausler2021anchor} has developed sample-efficient regression methodologies for estimating the causal parameter $\boldsymbol{\beta}^*$.
+Beyond the ICP method, a substantial line of work grounded in the invariance principle has developed sample-efficient regression methodologies for estimating the causal parameter $\boldsymbol{\beta}^*$ \citep{ghassami2017learning,rothenhausler2019causal,rothenhausler2021anchor}.
 These methods, however, typically impose additional and often restrictive structural assumptions that substantially reduce the complexity of the original problem.
-From the standpoint of out-of-distribution generalization, Invariant Risk Minimization (IRM; \citealp{arjovsky2019invariant}) aims to learn data representations for which the optimal predictors are invariant across environments.
+On the optimization side, \cite{wang2024causal} proposes the negative weight distributionally robust optimization (NegDRO) for risk-invariance.
+However, its theoretical guarantees rely on relatively strong assumptions on the additive intervention mechanism, which may also limit its applicability in more general settings.
+From the standpoint of out-of-distribution generalization, Invariant Risk Minimization (IRM; \citealp{arjovsky2019invariant}) aims to learn data representations for which the optimal variables are invariant across environments.
 Nonetheless, its requirement that $|\mathcal{E}|\geq p$ substantially limits its applicability in realistic settings.

-To attain provably sample-efficient estimation of $\boldsymbol{\beta}^*$ and $S^*$ with a minimal identification condition, \cite{fan2024environment} proposes an Environment Invariant Linear Least Squares (EILLS) estimator and proves its variable selection consistency and $\ell_2$ error under model \eqref{eq1.1}. \cite{gu2025fundamental} propose a stronger identification condition than \cite{fan2024environment} to attain an interpolating estimator.
-Moreover, to break the barrier of linear structure, \cite{gu2025causality} considers the following model:
+To attain provably sample-efficient estimation of $\boldsymbol{\beta}^*$ and $S^*$ with a minimal identification condition, \cite{fan2024environment} proposes an Environment Invariant Linear Least Squares (EILLS) estimator and proves its variable selection consistency and $\ell_2$ error bound under the following model: